51Degrees/documentation/src/devicedetection/features/useragentclienthints/headers.md

 # Introduction

-User-Agent Client Hint values can be obtained using HTTP headers or a [JavaScript API](https://developer.mozilla.org/en-US/docs/Web/API/User-Agent_Client_Hints_API).
+User-Agent Client Hints (UA-CH) values can be obtained using HTTP headers or a [JavaScript API](https://developer.mozilla.org/en-US/docs/Web/API/User-Agent_Client_Hints_API).
 This page explains how to use the HTTP headers approach with our API.

 The [UA-CH JavaScript page](@ref DeviceDetection_Features_UACH_Javascript) explains the alternative.